tema6120/ForgetMeNot/README.md

 * Editing and searching cards right in the exercise.
 * 'Walking mode' that enables you do the exercise without looking at the screen.
 * 'Autoplaying mode'.
 In this mode questions and answers are pronounced sequentially.
 You can combine your own activities and repetition of teaching material.
 * Catalog of pre-made decks.
-The catalog is constantly growing and already contains many decks for language learning, which includes basic sets of words, thematic words and phrases, whole sentences.
+The catalog contains many decks for language learning, which includes basic sets of words, thematic words and phrases, whole sentences.

 Video
 -----